FOR IMMEDIATE RELEASE

 ©2019 The International Federation of Air Line Pilots’ Associations

-It may not be offered of sale or used commercially.
+It may not be offered for sale or used commercially.
 All reprints must credit IFALPA.